MarneeDear/chickadee/README.md

 A work in progress.

+## Acknowledgments

+### APRS symbol icons

+The APRS symbol icons used in the Map in the web UI are derived from the [aprs.fi symbol set](http://github.com/hessu/aprs-symbols/) provided by [hessu](https://github.com/hessu).

+Thank you!

 ## Prior Art

 Here is a similar system using a Kantronics packet radio setup that functions like a BBS with keyboard-to-keyboard communications.